SergioVargasDev/QualtiaPlay/README.md

 ## Purpose

-**Qualtia Play** was conceptualized and developed during the **uOttaHack 6 x i-Hack Mty 2024 hackathon** to address the challenge presented by **Qualtia**: attracting more clients and maintaining their loyalty.
+**QualtiaPlay** was conceptualized and developed during the **uOttaHack 6 x i-Hack Mty 2024 hackathon** to address the challenge presented by **Qualtia**: attracting more clients and maintaining their loyalty.
 Recognizing that **Qualtia** sells refrigerated products to markets, our solution leverages gamification and a unique digital currency system to enhance customer engagement and retention.